 The connection between solar activity and the earth's climate is an area of ongoing and sometimes controversial research.

-Time will tell whether the sun will once again go into another ‘Maunder Minimum' within the lifetime of the present generation, but if this happens we're likely have a much colder climate for a few decades.
+Time will tell whether the sun will once again go into another ‘Maunder Minimum' within the lifetime of the present generation, but if this happens we're likely to have a much colder climate for a few decades.